-Here are fun facts about what makes the gopher tortoise so important.
+Here are fun facts about what makes gopher tortoises so important.
 You can use this information to help educate others in your community.
-To learn more about the gopher tortoise, please visit FWC’s Gopher Tortoise Species Profile webpage.
-For questions about FWC’s gopher tortoise conservation plan and permitting program, visit MyFWC.com/GopherTortoise.
+Visit the FWC’s Gopher Tortoise Program homepage for more information!.

-Gopher tortoises are unique because they are the only land tortoise found east of the Mississippi River.
-They can live to be more than 60 years old, and have been around for thousands of years.
-They can be distinguished by their coloring, their feet, and their non protruding beak.
+Gopher tortoises are unique because they are the only North American land tortoise found east of the Mississippi River.
+They can live to be more than 60 years old and have been around for thousands of years.
+They can be distinguished by their coloring, their shovel-like front feet, elephant-like back legs, and their non-protruding beak.
 Most important, the gopher tortoise is a keystone species that over 350 other species may live with or depend on.
 The burrows they dig are home to other animals that would not survive without them, including the endangered Indigo Snake.

 Tortoises dig their burrows in well–drained, sandy soils.

 Gopher tortoise burrows have a distinctive half-moon shape, that closely resembles the profile of a gopher tortoise; the larger the burrow opening, the larger the tortoise that lives inside it.
 You can learn more about how to identify tortoise burrows at FWC’s education corner.

 On average, a gopher tortoise burrow is 7 ½ feet deep and 15 feet long; some burrows have been recorded at more than 20 feet deep and 50 feet long!